kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 * Secondary Disks

 {{% notice warning %}}
-The official upgrade procedure will not break clusters that already exist, however, *scaling a cluster nodes will not lead to expected results*.
+The official upgrade procedure will not break clusters that already exist, however, **scaling cluster nodes will not lead to expected results**.
 We require to update Machine Deployment objects and rotate machines right after the upgrade.
 {{% /notice %}}